MicrosoftDocs/xamarin-docs/docs/android/data-cloud/data-access/using-adonet.md

 Because SQLite allows arbitrary SQL commands to be run against the data, you can perform whatever `CREATE`, `INSERT`, `UPDATE`, `DELETE`, or `SELECT` statements you like.
-You can read about the SQL commands supported by SQLite at the Sqlite website.
+You can read about the SQL commands supported by SQLite at the SQLite website.
 The SQL statements are run using one of three methods on an `SqliteCommand` object:

 -   **ExecuteNonQuery** &ndash; Typically used for table creation or data